 One of the most highly coveted jobs on this list, and as a result, one of the most competitive fields to break into.
 This is particularly true when it comes to finding salaried positions for print work, though many have found success attracting commission work and raising other revenue through their own webcomics (as well as self-publishing.)

 Comic Book Illustrator Career Path: As above.
 Attracting an audience via a web comic is a good place to start, though even that is a highly saturated market to break into these days.
-There is no prior experience needed for that, but if you’re looking to get hired full-time by the big boys, illustration school is mandatory.
+There is no prior experience needed for that, but if you’re looking to get hired full-time by the big boys, illustration school very helpful.

 Pros: Believe everything you’ve heard: there’s an extreme amount of enjoyment to be had with comic book illustration.